-Dockerfile to find out the latest version which we use!
+Dockerfile to find out the exact version which we use!

 Create a virtual environment for Kiwi TCMS:

-First install RPM packages which are needed to compile some of the Python dependencies:
+On Linux you have to install packages which are needed to compile some of the Python dependencies:

-sudo yum install gcc rh-python36-python-devel mariadb-devel libffi-devel npm graphviz
+sudo yum install gcc python-devel mariadb-devel libffi-devel npm graphviz

 Graphviz is only used to build model diagrams from source code!